milostomic/implementation-guides/netverify/jumiogo-callback.md

 ### Parameters

-The following parameters are posted to your callback URL for Netverify Web, performNetverify and Netverify Mobile iOS/Android.
+The following parameters are posted to your callback URL for ID Verification Web, ID Verification API, and ID Verification Mobile iOS/Android.

 Required items appear in bold type.